-The minimum weekly payment for new participants based on 19.5 hours worked is $\in$ 208.
-If the actual social welfare payment (including adult/children dependants, but excluding fuel allowance) you were getting was $\in$ 188 a week or less, then you will get the minimum CE weekly rate of $\in$ 208 (that is $\in$ 188 plus $\in$ 20).
-If your actual weekly social welfare payment (including dependants) was $\in$ 188.01 or more, then you will get the equivalent rate plus $\in$ 20.
+The minimum weekly payment for new participants based on 19.5 hours worked is €208.

+If the actual social welfare payment (including adult/child dependants, but excluding fuel allowance) you were getting was $\leqslant$ 188 a week or less, then you will get the minimum CE weekly rate of $\leqslant$ 208 (that is $\leqslant$ 188 plus $\leqslant$ 20).
+If your actual weekly social welfare payment (including dependants) was $\leqslant$ 188.01 or more, then you will get the equivalent rate plus $\leqslant$ 20.

 The change of circumstances rules that apply to your original social welfare payment also apply to your CE payment.
-This means that, if your qualified adult gets a job, their income will be assessed as means and your CE payment may be reduced subject to the standard minimum payment of $\in$ 208.
+This means that, if your qualified adult gets a job, their income will be assessed as means and your CE payment may be reduced subject to the standard minimum payment of €208.
 Equally, if they lose their job, you may be able to claim for them as an adult dependant on your CE allowance.

-In order to avoid any possible overpayments, if there is any change in your circumstances, you should inform your CE supervisor and the local DSP Community Development Officer responsible for your CE scheme.
+In order to avoid any possible over-payments, if there is any change in your circumstances, you should inform your CE supervisor and the local DSP Community Development Officer responsible for your CE scheme.
 (Your CE supervisor will give you contact details for the local DSP official overseeing your CE scheme).

-Those who started a CE scheme before 16th January 2012 will retain their existing social welfare payment (where applicable).
+Those who started a CE scheme before 16th January 2012 and remained on CE continuously will retain their existing social welfare payment (where applicable).